anand9/Spottabl/README.md

 ### `cd spottabl `

-In the project directory, you can run:
+In the project directory, you should run:

 ## Install dependencies